joshbrew/HEG_ESP32/HEG_WIFI_BLE/README.txt

 'u' - toggles USB data stream.
 'p' - really basic pIR setting.
 Just turns the LEDs off as the photodiode picks up radiant heat from your body.
 '0','1','2','3' - Changes ADC channel the device reads, in the case of multiple light sensors.
+'5' - Read differential between A0 and A1 on ADS1115 to reduce noise (e.g. connect A1 to signal ground).
 'D' - toggles ADC debugging (serial only)
+'L' - toggle LED ambient cancellation

 With extra sensors:
 'l' - toggles sensor 0 and LED set 0.